The Human Edge: Future-Proofing Teams

 The Sessions

-I offer the first workshop from this session at no cost with the hope that your team will leave with a shared language, personal insights, and a sense of what could change if they practiced these skills intentionally.
+I offer the first session at no cost.
+My hope is that your team leaves with a shared language, some personal insight, and a real sense of what could change if they practiced these skills intentionally.

 What to expect